spencexyz/smart-mirror/README.md

 Chromium is the only browser that truly works in fullscreen mode without too much hackiness.

-Unfortunately it's not in Raspbian's default repos so you'll need to `wget` the `.deb` files and install them yourself using `sudo dpkg -i <package-name>`.
+Unfortunately it's not in Raspbian's default repos so you'll need to download the `.deb` files and install them yourself using `sudo dpkg -i <package-name>`.

 - [libgcrypt11](https://launchpad.net/ubuntu/trusty/armhf/libgcrypt11/)
 - [Chromium Codecs](https://launchpad.net/ubuntu/trusty/armhf/chromium-codecs-ffmpeg-extra)